- Non-product market strategies (Lobbying, CSR, social activism) and firm performance

 - BTech - Mechanical Engineering, Calicut University, India

-Gautham Vadakkepatt is an assistant professor of marketing in the School of Business.
+Gautham Vadakkepatt is an associate professor of marketing in the School of Business.

 Broadly focusing on marketing strategy, Gautham Vadakkepatt’s research focuses on the impact of a firm’s non-product market strategies (e.g., lobbying, CSR, social activism) on its performance, the impact of social media on firm performance, and understanding how financial decisions impact a firm’s marketing and innovation outcomes.